LarryLarson87/Favorite-BL2-Mods/README.md

 # Favorite-BL2-Mods
 BL2 addons
-All credit to orinal authors where due.
+All credit to original authors where due.
+Let me know if you wrote any of these, and I'll add your name Sorry I didn't memba'.